carbon-language/carbon-lang/docs/project/goals.md

 to handle edge cases.

-**All unsafe or risky operations and interfaces must support some dynamic checking.** Users need some way to test and verify that their code using any such interface is in fact correct.
-Uncheckable unsafety removes any ability for the user to gain confidence.
+**All unsafe or risky operations and interfaces must support some dynamic checking.** Developers need some way to test and verify that their code using any such interface is in fact correct.
+Uncheckable unsafety removes any ability for the developer to gain confidence.
 This means we need to design features with unsafe or risky aspects with dynamic checking in mind.
 A concrete example of this can be seen in facilities that allow indexing into an array: such facilities should be designed to have the bounds of the array available to implement bounds checking when desirable.

 #### Fast and scalable development

 Software development interation has a critical "edit, test, debug" cycle.
-Engineers will use IDEs, editors, compilers, and other tools that need different levels of parsing.
-For small projects, raw parsing speed is essential; for large software systems, scalability of parsing is also necessary.
+Developers will use IDEs, editors, compilers, and other tools that need different levels of parsing.
+For small projects, raw parsing speed is essential;
+for large software systems, scalability of parsing is also necessary.

 **Syntax should parse with bounded, small look-ahead.** Syntax that requires unbounded look-ahead or fully general backtracking adds significant complexity